FAQs - What Is FA?

 How do I find a meeting?

-You can search for FA meetings geographically in the meeting finder.
-Each meeting lists a person who expects to be contacted with any questions.
+You can search for FA meetings in the meeting finder.
+Each meeting lists a contact person available to answer any questions you may have.